The Photobook Ecosystem

 IV.
 Collection & Display

-“When any book enters the collection it'll be cataloged on the library system and placed in storage.
-Once it's on the library catalog the book can then be requested by the public to view in the National Art Library reading rooms… Being a library within a museum means that our books are also shared through museum exhibitions and displays as well as loans to other institutions.
+CG: When any book enters the V&A collection it’ll be catalogued on the library system and placed in storage.
+Once it’s on the library catalogue the book can then be requested by the public to view in the National Art Library reading rooms.
+Being a library within a museum means that our books are also shared through museum exhibitions and displays as well as loans to other institutions.
 This of course means that our collections can be seen by huge audiences across the world.
 But this level of activity also means that we incur an environmental impact.
-Our increased carbon footprint for one; traveling objects and their mounts, traveling staff.
+Our increased carbon footprint for one; travelling objects and their mounts, travelling staff.
 Sometimes we send curators to oversee the installation of objects although that has reduced since the pandemic.
-We now do a lot of online installation appointments over video call… But I think it is something that needs to be discussed with other institutions that are similar, but not the same as us, so smaller institutions and other types of libraries.
-Talking about issues like lending objects is one of the main areas where we could make a lot of progress and it needs a big push to make it happen.”
-Catriona Gourlay, NAL, V&A
+We now do a lot of online installation appointments over video call.
+But I think it is something that needs to be discussed with other institutions that are similar, but not the same as us, so smaller institutions and other types of libraries.
+Talking about issues like lending objects is one of the main areas where we could make a lot of progress and it needs a big push to make it happen.

-"I've been thinking a lot about the by-products of my own book making practice and how different parts of the process can be reused in other forms.
-For a recent exhibition I reused the print proof copies of two of my books, elements of the process that would typically be discarded.
+TG: I’ve been thinking a lot about the by-products of a book making practice and how different parts of the process can be reused in other forms.
+For a recent exhibition I reused the print-proof copies of two books, elements of the process that would typically be discarded.
 By remaking these books into wall-mounted sculptures they could have a kind of second life.
-In doing this I also wanted to expose the material properties of paper.
-Letting the printed pages respond to their environment through curling, creasing."
-Tamsin Green, manual.editions
+In doing this I also wanted to expose the material properties of paper; letting the printed pages respond to their environment through curling and creasing.

-“One issue that we have struggled with for a long time is the display of books.
-To display books in museums we create bespoke cradles on which to place the books while they are in display cases.
+CG: One issue that we have struggled with for a long time is the display of books.
+To display books in museum cases we create bespoke cradles.
 This is because books are quite complicated objects so they have to be supported.
 The cradles that we use to support them have to be bespoke and made to fit.
-But unfortunately one of the materials that is most commonly used in museum cradles is perspex… I think one of the draws of the perspex cradles and why so many museums use them is that the aesthetic of them doesn't interfere too much with the aesthetic of the display.
-You can use them for lots of different thematic displays and they don't interfere too much with the design.
-However for a recent V&A touring exhibition, life after plastic, there was a big push to create mounts that were made of materials other than plastic for displaying the objects.“ Catriona Gourlay, NAL, V&A
+But unfortunately one of the materials that is most commonly used in museum cradles is perspex.
+I think one of the draws of the perspex cradles, and why so many museums use them, is that the aesthetic of them doesn’t interfere too much with the design of the display.
+However for a recent V&A touring exhibition, Life after Plastic, there was a big push to create mounts that were made of materials other than plastic for displaying the objects.

-Case Study E: Life after PlasticsVitra Design Museum
+Case Study: Life after Plastics - Vitra Design Museum

 (V&A: 2022)

-• 3D printing could allow for cradles to be made in a more environmentally friendly way in future.
-Reducing transportation by printing the cradles in the location where the books are being displayed
+3D printing could allow for cradles to be made in a more environmentally friendly way in future.
+Reducing transportation by printing the cradles in the location where the books are being displayed.

 Image © Victoria & Albert Museum, London